Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script printing all the groups the current user is part of
+script changing owner of hello file to user betty